 About me

-HIRING!
+Hiring!
 I am looking for one postdoctoral fellow or senior data analyst.
 Please email me your CV, cover letter, and 2-3 publications if you are interested in working in my lab.
+Please see my lab website for more information.

 You can reach me at linyingz [at] wustl [dot] edu or on Twitter.